Class Description

 Day 12 – International Border Crossing from Kenya to Tanzania

-This easy drive takes us south from Nairobi into Tanzania.
+The easy drive today takes us south from Nairobi into Tanzania.
 On a clear day, Mount Kilimanjaro looms large on the horizon.
 After crossing the international boarder, we soon arrive in Arusha, regarded as the gateway to the popular northern safari circuit.
-Situated below majestic Mount Meru, Arusha enjoys a mild climate year-round.
+Situated below majestic Mount Meru, Arusha enjoys a mild climate year round.
 Overnight at the Passionist residence in Arusha.

 Day 13 – Tanzania Culture and Karatu